1

 How much do litigation claims adjuster jobs pay per year?

-As of Jun 17, 2026, the average yearly pay for litigation claims adjuster in the United States is $64,609.00, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average yearly pay for litigation claims adjuster in the United States is $64,609.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $51,000.00 and $75,500.00 per year, depending on experience, location, and employer.

-What does a litigation adjuster do?
+What is a litigation claims adjuster?

-How does a Litigation Claims Adjuster typically collaborate with legal teams during the claims process?
+How does a litigation claims adjuster typically collaborate with legal teams during the claims process?

 Litigation Claims Adjusters work closely with both internal and external legal teams to evaluate, manage, and resolve claims that have escalated to litigation.
 They are responsible for providing all relevant documentation, attending strategy meetings, and helping to develop defense or settlement strategies.
 Adjusters often act as the primary point of contact between the insurer and legal counsel, ensuring that communication is clear and timely.
 This collaboration is crucial for effectively managing litigation costs, complying with legal requirements, and achieving favorable outcomes for their organization.